Assessment support

 Considerations when assembling a written test

-Let us say you have your questions ready for a written test. how do you know how many questions you can use for your test?
-Of course this will depend on the time available for the test taking.
-But it will also depends on the kind of questions you use, like open or closed questions or a combination of both.
-Open questions in general will require more responding time than closed ones.
+How do you know how many questions you can use for your test?
+Of course, this will depend on the time available for the test taking.
+But it will also depend on the type of questions you'll use, like open or closed questions or a combination of both.
+Open questions in general will require more response time than closed ones.

-All these guidelines are just 'rule of thumbs'.
-By conducting a test analysis afterwards you can check whether the length of the test was too long (the last questions are not answered or less well for instance).
-Also the student evaluation or complaints during test taking might give an indication.
+All these guidelines are just a 'rule of thumb'.
+By conducting a test analysis afterward you can check whether the length of the test was too long (the last questions are not answered or less well for instance).
+Also, the student evaluation or complaints during test taking might give an indication.

-To read some more about the length of MC tests, including references, see for instances:
+To read some more about the length of MC tests, see for instances: